srl-labs/containerlab/docs/manual/kinds/dell_sonic.md

 Dell Enterprise SONiC VM is identified with `dell_sonic` kind in the [topology file](../topo-def-file.md).
 It is built using [vrnetlab](../vrnetlab.md) project and essentially is a Qemu VM packaged in a docker container format.

-## Managing Dell FTOSv nodes
+## Managing Dell SONiC nodes

+Dell SONiC node launched with containerlab can be managed via the following interfaces:

 /// note

-Containers with FTOS10v inside will take ~2-4min to fully boot.
+1. Dell SONiC node will take ~2min to fully boot.
 You can monitor the progress with `docker logs -f <container-name>`.
-///

-Dell FTOS10v node launched with containerlab can be managed via the following interfaces:

-/// note
-Default credentials are `admin:admin`
+2. Default credentials are `admin:admin`
 ///

 /// tab | SSH